IDSIA/flotta/docs/source/structure/node.rst

 The installation of a node is simple::

-  pip install ferdelance
+  pip install flotta

 Once installed it can be run by specifying a YAML configuration file::

-  python -m ferdelance -c ./config.yaml
+  python -m flotta -c ./config.yaml

 Once one node is up and running, with default parameters the node will be reachable at `http://server:1456/`.